b-lukaszuk/python_luzne_zadanka/book1/ch07/README.md

 ## Description

 The baby names data set consists of over X files. [...]
 Write a program that reads every file [...] and identifies all of the names that were most popular [...].
 Your program should output two lists: one containing the most popular names for boys and the other containing the most popular names for girls.

+## My notes

+I will download exemplary datasets from [this public source](https://www.ssa.gov/oact/babynames/limits.html).
+Let's say I will use data for years 1880 to 1930.
+I will change file suffix from `.txt` to `.csv`.
+If the dataset is sorted, I will scramble row order in a file.
+Finally I will use such files for this exercise.